classtranscribe/PythonTools/transcribe-cli/README.md

-# PythonTools
+# transcribe-cli

-This repository project holds smaller and related companion projects that are outside the main ClassTranscribe initiative.

-Of particular note -
+In this directory are tools to perform transcription tasks from the command line (shell).

 * `ms_recognize_pcm` a utility to perform speech recognition on an audio file using the Microsoft Azure-based Cognitive Services Speech-to-Text.
 This utility stores the results in a json file for future processing.
 * `ms_json_to_caption` a utility that can process the json file and create standard captioning files.
 Three formats are supported - "WebVTT" ('.vtt' extension), "SubRip" ('.srt' extensioj) caption files and plain text format ('.txt' extension).

 # License

-This project is "Acknowledgement-ware!" i.e. You are free to use it subject to the license included in this repository but we request you publicly acknowledge us.
+This project is "Acknowledgement-ware!" i.e. You are free to use it subject to the license included in this repository and source files but we request you publicly acknowledge us.
 An example acknowlegdgement is below.

 "We acknowledge ClassTranscribe, a Digital Accessibility Project at the University of Illinois"